MichaelTaylor3D/ChiaSproutCli/README.md

 # Sprout CLI Tool

-Sprout is a command-line interface (CLI) tool that helps you manage and interact with your data layer.
+Sprout is a command-line interface (CLI) tool designed to help manage and interact with your data layer.

-If this tool was useful for you, please consider donating so I can continue building more Chia Datalayer Tools: xch1es9faez5evlvdyfjdjth40fazfm3c9gptds0reuhryf30y3kl67qtcsc83

 ## Prerequisites

-You will need Node.js installed on your system to run and install Sprout.
+Ensure Node.js is installed on your system to run and install Sprout.

 ## Installation

-Clone the repository and navigate into the directory, then install the required dependencies:
+Clone the repository, navigate into the directory, and then install the required dependencies:

 ```bash
 npm install